axew3/phpBB-image-attachments-rotation/README.md

     /ext/w3all/imageattachrotation/styles/prosilver/template/event/overall_footer_body_after.html

-note that maybe you do NOT have to change w3classes and w3ids for html elements, almost these used by javascript on same file.
+note that maybe you do NOT have to change w3classes and w3ids for html elements, almost these used by javascript on same file, or the js code will not work.

 The html code snippet is on top of the file

 ## CSS: